aetperf/aetperf.github.io/_posts/2021-04-01-Some-Pre-commit-git-hooks-for-Python.md

 isort....................................................................Passed
 ```

-We can test these hooks with a piece of code.
+We can test these hooks with a "dirty" piece of code.
 Here we are just looking at the imports part:

 ```python
 from sklearn.metrics import max_error, mean_absolute_error, mean_absolute_percentage_error, mean_squared_error, r2_score